tolikcode/andriydruk.github.io/content/post/android-deobfuscation.md

     at com.android.internal.os.ZygoteInit.main(ZygoteInit.java:615)
 ~~~

-Why after obfuscation the MainActivity is still the MainActivity?
-The fact is that in addition to the configuration file proguard-rules.pro in our catalog, ProGuard uses default rules of Android projects obfuscation from the SDK, which weaken obfuscation of Activity's inheritors.
-The documentation contains next guidelines for Android projects:
+Why after obfuscation the `MainActivity` is still the `MainActivity`?
+The fact is that in addition to the configuration file `proguard-rules.pro` in our catalog, ProGuard uses default rules of Android projects obfuscation from the SDK, which weaken obfuscation of `Activity's` inheritors.
+The documentation contains following guidelines for Android projects:

 ~~~java
 -keep public class * extends android.app.Activity